mtverraen/inf112/v19/exercises/MandatoryExercise2English.md

 * Upload the delivery to github in markdown format.
 * Delivery should be uploaded in separate folder in repo, called "Deliverables".
 Each oblig becomes "MandatoryX.md" in that folder.
 Any slides can be uploaded to the same folder.
 * Take a commit of the source code that is the delivery of each oblig.
 This makes it easier for those who are considering doing so at the right time.

+**Your team will also be evaluated on the your teamwork, in addition to the sourcecode and other documentation.**

 To get the assignment approved, each team member must: